Rigour

 For other evaluators and organisations, rigorous evaluation involves using systematic and transparent processes that are appropriate to the nature of what is being evaluated and the types of questions being asked.

-Inclusive Rigour is a term used by the Causal Pathways Initiative which incorporates three inter-connected issues: effective methodological bricolage, meaningful participation and inclusion, utilisation and impact.
+Inclusive Rigour is a concept developed by the Inclusive Rigour Co-Lab.
+It incorporates three interconnected issues: effective methodological bricolage, meaningful participation and inclusion, and utilisation and impact.

 Resources